+Nine months in, nine months out?
+Something like that.
 Your 46th weekly challenge is to obtain some new-to-you clothes that you’ll enjoy along with an afternoon of girlfriend hilarity all for the cost of some cucumber-scented spa water.
-The end of the year is a perfect time to plan a clothing swap.
+Now, who’s ready to swap some clothes?

 Here’s the step-by-step to planning and hosting: